ACGaming/UniversalTweaks/README.md

     * **Tool Break Fire Event:** Fires the PlayerDestroyItemEvent when an Immersive Engineering tool breaks, fixing a number of cross-compatibility issues
     * **Tool Break Hand Replacement:** Fixes the tool breaking setting the main hand to empty regardless of what hand the tool is in
 * **In Control!**
+    * **Fix ForgeEventHandler Crash:** Prevents the client thread from modifying a server-only static field
     * **Spawn Rule Stats Fix:** Fixes onJoin spawn rules repeatedly modifying mob attack/health/speed
 * **IndustrialCraft 2**
     * **Duplication Fixes:** Fixes various duplication exploits